ironhack-labs/lab-ajax-crud-characters/README.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_99257e2c4240770e6b4bdd406d943ac8.png)

-In the `api` folder, you need to create a `db.json` file.
+To begin lets create an `api` folder in `starter_code`, you need to create a `db.json` file.
 Inside our `db.json` we will specify the first 2 characters of our API, so we can start working with some data.
 Copy/paste the following characters in the file:

 ```javascript
 {